jwkblades/mule/README.md

 .mule
 -----
-A JSON object of name to REPO URL key-value pairings.
+A JSON object containing a repos member which is an object of name to REPO URL key-value pairings, and a bags member which is an array of bag objects (following the examples.bag model) that are installed on the machine.

 example.bag
 -----------